Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 Knowledge is basically free thanks to the internet, writing software is free, and making hardware has never been cheaper, both mechanical and electrical.
 Most low-cost prototyping services are from China, but some western alternatives are also available.

 Embedded systems can be very diverse, but I think the best way to start is with a microcontroller development board.
-A microcontroller is exactly the same as a desktop CPU, plus/minus some things, and you program it the same way: you write code in whatever language you want (usually C/C++/Rust/Assembly), you compile it and then use a debugger to flash it on the microcontroller.

-There are a number of them available for cheap online, most commonly Arduino boards like the Uno and Micro.
+It's something that you can plug into your computer and start to program right away, with no other hardware necessary.

 The real difficulty is getting the basics down.
-Embedded Systems is very finicky and full of nuances that if not done correctly will make your project NOT work.
+Embedded Systems is very finicky and <span tt="es_nuances">full of nuances</span>, that if accounted for will make your project NOT work.
 Either you do it right or it won't work, not for long at least.

 Just like you can write a program that seems to work but crashes after 5 hours, you can build a circuit that seems to work but turns off after 2 hours.

-The good news is that you will discover most of them by just studying the basics and doing very very simple projects.
+The good news is that you will discover most these nuances by just studying the basics and doing very very simple projects.
 Try to turn on an LED.
-If it's your first time, you can't do it.
+If it's your first time, chances are you will burn it.
 Lookup a tutorial and you will learn so much.

+Again, embedded system is a vast field, it's easy to waste time thinking about where to start.
-You don't know what you are doing anyway, so it's important to just start, not worry about where.
+Just start: you don't know what you are doing anyway.
+It's important to just start, don't worry about where.
-Go with:
-- A beginner friendly development board (anyone will do, it's not important which)
-- breadboard
-- through-hole LEDs and resistors
-- dupont wires (all genders)

 <h2 id="how-to-grow-meaningful-knowledge">4.1 How to grow meaningful knowledge</h2>